 One of the main issues is that people delete data, mostly accidentally, and sometimes intentionally.
 Additionally, there is the ever-present threat of ransomware and other malware.
 That means that even in the cloud, data protection is necessary.
 In fact, a study conducted by Aberdeen Group indicates that 32% of businesses lose data in the cloud.

 Cost of data loss

 Data loss is costly for everyone that’s involved with your business.
-Obviously, there are the direct operational costs from downtime.
-A recent study from cybersecurity firm Kaspersky Labs, indicated that the average costs of data breaches for enterprises amounted to £970,000 and £94,000 for small business, which is an increase of 36% from last year.
-On top of that, there are the indirect costs that come from reduced brand reputation.
+Obviously, there are direct operational costs from downtime.
+A recent study from cybersecurity firm Kaspersky Labs indicated that the average costs of data breaches for enterprises amounted to £970,000 and £94,000 for small businesses.
+That’s an increase of 36% from last year.
+On top of that, there are indirect costs that come from reduced brand reputation.

 However, other stakeholders in your business are also affected by these events.
 Partners and potential prospects can be affected through lost emails or vital operational information.
 The cost to restore a single email can be more than the cost of an organization-wide backup solution for a year!

 Security and compliance are critical for cloud applications.
 As mentioned, the benefit of Microsoft Office 365 ‘access anywhere’ can pose an additional risk to people with malicious intent.
 With recent regulatory restrictions such as GDPR and data protection, companies are required to take more responsibility for the data they hold.